junodofbelhaven/Favorite-Sites-Project/README.md

 Once the application starts, you can view data from the database through the Swing UI and perform various CRUD operations.
 Ensure that the database connection details are correctly configured before proceeding.

-## Contributing

-If you would like to contribute, please follow these steps:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b new-feature`).
-3. Commit your changes (`git commit -m "Add new feature"`).
-4. Push the branch (`git push origin new-feature`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-For more details, please refer to the [LICENSE](LICENSE) file.

-## Contact

-If you encounter any issues or have suggestions, please open an issue in the repository.

-Happy coding!